manoranjith/fork-perun-rs/README.md

 # Compile without std (the example above requires std)
 cargo build --target thumbv7em-none-eabi --no-default-features -F k256

+# Compile example without std and run in qemu
+# - does not have communication with Go
+# - currently requires the nightly compiler (due to the chosen allocator)
+# - `--release` is needed to reduce the binary size so it fits into FLASH
+cargo +nightly run --example go-integration --target thumbv7m-none-eabi --no-default-features -F nostd-example --release
 ```

 ## Feature Flags